The Best Way to Review Your Mistakes for the SAT/ACT

 Okay, you know everything now about what you were doing wrong with your reviewing of missed questions.
 How can you make it more efficient (and effective) in the future?
 A few final tips:

 #1: When going through tests, always mark the questions you think you have a 3/4 or less chance of getting correct.
-Circling the numbers of the questions works well for me, because you can circle them lightly on your first time through the test, and circle ones you're still unsure of more heavily on your second time through.
+If you’re taking a pencil and paper test, circling the numbers of the questions works well, because you can circle them lightly on your first time through the test, and circle ones you're still unsure of more heavily on your second time through.
+If you’re using computer tests to practice for the SAT or for the ACT, you can use the Mark for Review tool (SAT) and the Flag for Review tool (ACT) to mark these questions.

 You'll be able to review everything you were unsure about, even if you ended up getting them right.
 Knowing you've looked over everything you were unsure about, even if you ended up getting the question correct, will make you more confident you're choosing the right answer in the future, because you will have put in the time.